AuthorsAuthority/authorsauthority.github.io/docs/artdump/oc_tesan.md

 Tesan was written as a comic, few times, and it started off as comedy somehow (to be fair, it was actually funny), but slowly became darker and gore-ish.
 I don't really have anything to compare it to.
 Maybe like Tokyo Ghoul, with the gore and the forced suffering.

 I literally put my two hyperfixations (volcanoes and hurricanes) into one.
+In addition, if my mempry serves right, I was likely inspired by `The Creature from my Closet` series, which also fuses two characters into one.
 Unfortunately, I lost majority of hurricane and volcano content I have collected over the years.

 Lowkey just re-read the first version and it's funny as fuck.
 I was right.
 Old me had a fantastic sense of humor.